Director

 - Autonomic disorders

 The Clinical Neurophysiology Laboratory at UMMS performs numerous detailed and complex electrodiagnostic (nerve conduction and electromyography) studies, including single fiber electromyography and neuromuscular ultrasound.
-The Autonomic Laboratory performs autonomic function testing, including Osweat, heart rate response to deep breathing, Valsalva maneuver, and tilt table testing.
+The Autonomic Laboratory performs autonomic function testing, including Qsweat, heart rate response to deep breathing, Valsalva maneuver, and tilt table testing.

 These tests can evaluate complex diseases affecting the autonomic nervous system; for example, diabetic autonomic neuropathy, orthostatic hypotension, multiple system atrophy, and postural orthostatic tachycardia syndrome (POTS).